Checkpoints

 Click Check my progress to verify your performed task.
 If you have completed the task successfully you will be granted with an assessment score.

 Next, build and publish a container that contains your code.
-You will use Docker to build the container, and Google Container Registry to securely publish it.
+You will use Docker to build the container, and Google Artifact Registry to securely publish it.

 You will use Project ID in many of the commands in this lab.
 The Project ID is conveniently stored in an environment variable in Cloud Shell.
 You can see it here: